 To address the spectrum of issues in data analytics, this curriculum has been designed to include core courses in statistical topics as well as areas for advanced applications of data analytics in unique fields.
-Core topics include analytical and predictive modeling, data acquisition, data mining, data security and privacy, continuous and categorical data methods and applications, teamwork, and communication.
+Core topics include data modeling, data management, data mining, continuous and categorical data methods and applications, teamwork, and communication.
 Advanced topics include how to develop, implement, and maintain the hardware and software tools needed to make efficient and effective use of big data including databases, data marts, data warehouses, machine learning, and analytic programming.
 State-of-the-art analytical software will be used in all courses.

 The culmination of this program is a three-month capstone project where real data from sponsoring organizations or publicly available data will be used to solve specialized problems in analytical database design, programming, implementation, or optimization.

 Previous academic studies or industrial experience in such areas as math, statistics, computer programming, engineering, or science are helpful prerequisites for this masters program.
 This degree is appropriate for both experienced professionals as well as recent college graduates.

 Program Learning Outcomes

 - Integrate components of data analytics to produce knowledge-based solutions for real-world challenges using public and private data sources.

 - Evaluate data management methods and technologies used to improve integrated use of data.